theramiyer/blog/content/post/2022/remote-work.md

 > When an employee walks in, his computer should be powered up and a cup of steaming green tea should be awaiting him.
 His workspace should be pleasant and calm, so that he is already in the frame of mind to work when he gets in.

 Is _this_ supposed to be the incentive?
 First of all, that part about powering up a computer on schedule is easily doable within the BIOS or the OS settings.
-We can make our rooms calm and pleasant.
+We can make our rooms calm and pleasant with the help of professionals.
 I have a couple of LED battens in my room that have been set up to light up the room with the light of the right temperature and intensity for work, on schedule: weekdays at 0800.
 This is easy stuff.

 In fact, any techie who knows how to work with IoT-enabled devices will be able to set up a little home automation server that watches for the work laptop to connect to the LAN.
 That can trigger the bulbs or battens to create a work-friendly light, control the fan/AC accordingly, etc.